HERMES09-DEV/HERMES09-DEV/README.md

 I’m currently working across frontend, backend, database design, authentication, and full system integration.

-Lately I’ve been building **Formly**, a polished multi-tenant SaaS form builder.
-It supports drag-and-drop field management, conditional logic, public form links and embeds, file uploads, response tracking, CSV exports, analytics, organization member invites, and responsive light and dark themes.

-Formly uses secure tenant-scoped data access, Google and GitHub authentication, debounced auto-saving, rate-limited public submissions, and smooth CSS transitions throughout the dashboard and form experience.

-## Current Focus

-- Building full-stack applications with **Next.js, React, TypeScript, Prisma, and PostgreSQL**
-- Designing responsive interfaces with thoughtful UX, polished dashboards, and smooth CSS animations
-- Strengthening validation, authentication flows, tenant isolation, and production error handling
-- Creating reliable integrations for file storage, email, analytics, exports, and rate limiting

 ## Featured Project: Formly

-**Formly** is a clean multi-tenant form builder for teams that need to create, share, embed, and analyze forms from one workspace.
+**Formly** is a clean multi-organization form builder for teams that need to create, share, embed, and analyze forms from one workspace.

-## Technologies
+## Tech Stack

 **Frontend**
 <br>